Update documentation for new releases¶

 But, on the other hand, we have found that it is more user friendly to document the deprecation and the alternative to make migration easier.
 This mean, we do not (yet) remove the deprecated information entirely.
 This gives people more time to adjust to the changes.
 Also, deprecated features may still be used, but if the documentation were removed entirely, a search for documentation would direct everyone to a previous version where the feature is still documented without mentioning the deprecation.

-Here are some examples, how you can point out deprecations:
+Example, how you can point out deprecations:

 - It is not necessary to create an issue for every change.